The Virginia Code specifically describes numerous theft and larceny offenses.

 - Credit card theft (Va.
 Code 18.2-192): A person is guilty of credit card or credit card number theft when: (a) the person obtains or withholds a credit card or credit card number from someone else without the cardholder’s consent or has knowledge that a credit card or credit card number was so taken and receives the card or card number with intent to use it, sell it, or transfer it to someone other than the cardholder or; (b) when the person receives the credit card or credit card number that he knows to have been lost, mislaid, or mistakenly delivered and retains the card or card number with intent to use, sell, or transfer to someone other than the cardholder or; (c) the person, not being the issuer, sells a credit card or credit card number of buys a card or card number from a person other than the issuer or; (d) the person, not being the issuer, during any 12-month period receives credit cards or card numbers issued in the names of two or more people which he has reason to know were taken or retained in violation of 18.2-194 and subdivision (1) (c) of this section.
 A violation of this section is grand larceny and is punishable as provided in 18.2-95.

-To speak with a Virginia larceny criminal defense attorney about a theft charge in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, contact Manikas Law, LLC by phone or email to schedule an appointment.
+To speak with a Fairfax Virginia theft and larceny criminal defense lawyer about a larceny charge in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, contact Manikas Law LLC by phone at 703-556-0004 or email through our Contact Us page or the box below to schedule an appointment.